-Each slalom gate consists of two poles hanging from a wire strung across the river.
-There are 18- 25 numbered gates in a course and they are coloured as either green (downstream) or red (upstream), indicating the direction they must be negotiated.
+Each slalom gate consists of two poles hanging above the river.
+There are 18- 25 numbered gates in a course and they are either green & white (downstream) or red & white (upstream), indicating the direction they must be negotiated.

 Upstream gates are placed in an eddy, where the water is flat or moving slightly upstream; the paddler makes the 'breakout' and paddles upstream through the gate.

 Slalom courses can take anything from 80 to 200 seconds to complete depending on the level of competition, difficulty of course, degree of water turbulence and ability of the paddler.
-Each competitor has two runs on the course and the final result is based either on the faster run (in smaller races or lower division races) or the sum of the two runs (in National and Olympic competitions).
+Each competitor has two runs on the course and the final result is based either on the faster run.

-If the competitor's boat, paddle or body touches either pole of the gate a time penalty of two seconds is added.
-If the competitor misses a gate completely, displaces it by more than 45 degrees, goes through the gate upside-down, or goes through it in the wrong order, a 50 second penalty is given.
+If the competitor's boat, paddle or body touches either pole of the gate a time penalty of 2 seconds is added.
+If the competitor misses a gate completely, goes through the gate upside-down, or goes through it in the wrong order, a 50 second penalty is given.

 Slalom courses are usually on grade 2 to grade 4 white-water.
 Some courses are technical, containing many rocks.
 Others are on stretches containing fewer rocks and larger waves and holes.